An Original Short Thriller

 “Of course I do!
 You are the most powerful man in the city,” He stammered, “that goes without saying.”

 Drakes adulation only fed the hungry beast rearing its ugly head, threatening to consume them both.
 The open wounds of an insecure man, who’d spent his life under any thumb rising above him.

 “Mmm.”
 Alistair made his way to the front of the desk to overshadow his current victim.
 The final unwitting pawn in his ultimate power play.
-If he could fire Mr. Kaiser… It would prove no one was safe to those left, while at the same time ridding him of the only person capable of putting the pieces together.
-It didn’t matter to him whether or not Drake was guilty of the crimes whispered over… as far as Mr. Richards was concerned it was strictly business and he, unfortunate enough to be an easy target.
+If he fired Mr. Kaiser… It would prove no one was safe to those left, while at the same time ridding him of the only person capable of putting the pieces together.
+It didn’t matter to him whether or not Drake was guilty of the crimes whispered through the veins of his office… as far as Mr. Richards was concerned it was strictly business and this man unfortunate enough to be an easy target.